 Frequently seen on residential streets and construction sites, dump and garbage trucks are unfortunately involved all too often in serious crashes.

-If you were injured in a serious accident with a dump or garbage truck, you need reliable counsel to identify the type of vehicle that caused your accident and the negligent parties involved.
+If you sustained injuries during a serious accident with a dump or garbage truck, you need reliable counsel to identify the type of vehicle that caused your accident and the negligent parties involved.
 When you trust your case to the truck accident lawyers at Arnold & Itkin, you can rest assured in our proven track record and the dedication required to win your compensation.

 There are five major types, classified by purpose and collection method: